kiwilapa/kiwilapa/README.md

 - 👋 Hi, I’m Rahul Rana
-- 👀 I’m interested in working on real time projects with react.js
+- 👀 I’m interested in working on real time projects with ReactJs, NextJs
 - 📫 You can reach me on my website [kiwilapa.com](https://kiwilapa.com)

 <!---